NATURAL STONEWORK AND MASONRY SERVICE

 Okubo Doko is said to have remarked: Everyone says that no masters of the arts will appear as the world comes to an end.
 This is something that I cannot claim to understand.
 Plants such as peonies, azaleas and camellias will be able to produce beautiful flowers, end of the world or not.
 If men would give some thought to this fact, they would understand.
 And if people took notice of the masters of even these times, they would be able to say that there are masters in the various arts.
 But people become imbued with the idea that the world has come to an end and no longer put forth any effort.
 This is a shame.
 There is no fault in the times.

-No Short Cuts
+No Short Cuts – Blood and Sweat for Years

 Boredom is worse than toil.

-Suffering shouldn’t be confused with pain.
+Suffering must not be confused with pain.

 Pain is just a sensation.